C4illin/ConvertX/README.md

 | AUTO_DELETE_EVERY_N_HOURS | 24 | Checks every n hours for files older then n hours and deletes them, set to 0 to disable |
 | WEBROOT                   | "" | The address to the root path setting this to "/convert" will serve the website on "example.com/convert/" |

+> [!WARNING]
+> If you can't login, make sure you are accessing the service over https or set HTTP_ALLOWED=true

 ### Tutorial

 Tutorial in french: <https://belginux.com/installer-convertx-avec-docker/>

 Tutorial in chinese: <https://xzllll.com/24092901/>

 ## Screenshots